AnishBramha/cscript/README.md

-# cscript
+# `cscript`
 My implementation of Robert Nystrom's jlox interpreter, ported to C++.

 ## About
 cscript is a high-level, dynamic, interpreted and weakly-typed scripting language.
+Use the default file extension `.cscpt` (although any file type can theoretically be used).

 ## Usage